SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - As every coder knows, replacing an existing solution with a different solution, could lead to other problems popping up.
 - So every solution I talk about will have reasoning, what it's meant to solve, and its flaws that still persist.
 As long as you're aware of these reasons, you will be better informed in which system to choose, and will make thoughtful changes.
 - I believe that every batch will be able to improve upon existing systems.[^1] Every change should be a step forward, instead of causing old problems to resurface.
-- An ideal change would patch up existing flaws without opening up the flaws of old systems.
+- An ideal change would patch up existing flaws without opening up the flaws covered by old systems.
 However sometimes trade-offs must be made, and I trust you in weighing which flaws are worth handling.

 [^1]: I haven't yet figured out how exactly I'll add other people's input into this document with their name, but it'll probably be a combination of github pull requests and writing their name before their points.
 Probably even passing control on.